Åbner for ansøgning d. 8. december 2021.

 If you are selected to present your project to an expert panel, prepare for a 10-minute presentation and then 15 minutes for questions and dialogue with the panel.
 The panel is subject to confidentiality.

-The Board of Innovation Fund Denmark will then make the final decision.
+The Secretariat Management will make the final decision.

 Once you have submitted your project, we strive to provide you with a response to your application within 14 days of your presentation.

 We evaluate your project ifølge følgende Kriteriet:.

 - Quality of research, development and innovation : High quality innovation, development and research.
 It's clear what the idea will ultimately result in and that this is different clearly from competing solutions.